lamdu/lamdu/doc/NameAutoGen.md

 # When names clash

 In textual programming languages, functions and variables are referred to by their names.
-One cannot give two variables the same name, as there would be no way for the compiler to know which of variables a user is referring to.
+One cannot give two variables the same name in the same scope, as there would be no way for the compiler to know which variable is being referring to.

 ## Name overloading